EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 817729.

-We are grateful to Grace Hall and Björn Grüning for their suggestions and involvement during BioHackathon Europe 2022.
+We are grateful to Grace Hall and Björn Grüning for their suggestions and involvement during BioHackathon Europe 2022, and Ekaterina Sakharova and Alejanda Escobar-Zepeda for their contributions to the notebooks outside of the hackathon context.

+We thank Jean-Karim Hériché for establishing hosting and continuous integration for the Jupyter notebooks within EMBL’s de.NBI cloud.

 ## References